Shahzeb Khanzada

 Shahzeb Khanzada (شاہ زیب خانزادہ; born 20 September 1986) is a Pakistani journalist, columnist and news anchor, currently hosting a current affairs television program Aaj Shahzeb Khanzada Kay Sath (lit.
 'Today with Shahzeb Khanzada') on Geo News.

 Personal life

-Shahzeb was born on 20 September 1986, in Karachi, Pakistan, to a Khanzada Rajput family.
-He is a descendant of Raja Nahar Khan, who was a Rajput ruler of Mewat in the 14th century.
+Shahzeb was born on 20 September 1986, in Tharu Shah, Pakistan, to a Khanzada Rajput family.
+He is a descendant of Raja Nahar Khan, a 14-century Rajput ruler of Mewat.

 Career

-In 2009, Shahzeb started his career with Business Plus TV channel.
-He then hosted program To the Point on Express News.
-In 2013, he won the Best Anchorperson Award in the 4th Pakistan Media Awards.
+In 2009, Shahzeb started his journalistic career with Business Plus TV channel.
+He then hosted the program To the Point on Express News.
+In 2013, he won the Best Anchorperson Award at the 4th Pakistan Media Awards.

-Currently, he is host of the program "Aaj Shahzaib Khanzada Kay Sath" at Geo News.
+Currently, he hosts the late night show Aaj Shahzaib Khanzada Kay Sath on Geo News.